-ii. information that you provide to us when registering with our website (including your email address);
+ii.
+Contact data: information that you provide to us when registering with our website (including your email address);

-iii. iii. information that you provide when completing your profile on our website (including your name, profile pictures, and employment details);
+iii.
+Profile data: information that you provide when completing your profile on our website including your name, profile pictures, and employment details;

-iv. information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters (including your name and email address);
+iv.
+Marketing data: information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters (including your name and email address);

-vi. information contained in or relating to any communications that you send to us or send through our website (including the communication content and meta data associated with the communication); and
+vi.
+Communications Data: information contained in or relating to any communications that you send to us or send through our website (including the communication content and meta data associated with the communication);

-vii. any other personal information that you choose to send to us
+viii. any other personal information that you choose to send to us.

 a.
 Personal information submitted to us through our website will be used for the purposes specified in this policy or on the relevant pages of the website.